 This especially holds for WePay Core, which specifically caters to larger companies.
 Due to their specialized needs, these firms can utilize Chase’s infrastructure to support their operations, which allows them to micromanage everything about their payment experience.
 Once again, this particular service is not of any use to typical businesses that are trying to find a POS solution or an online payment service that fits their needs.

-When you come to WePay Clear, it’s a somewhat different scenario.
-While the particular solution does cater to businesses, it is mainly suitable for software developers, software as a service (SaaS) providers, or specific marketplaces where large scale transactions are involved.
+WePay Clear is a somewhat different scenario.
+While the particular solution does cater to businesses, it is mainly suitable for software developers, software as a service (SaaS) providers, or specific marketplaces where large-scale transactions are involved.

 It’s because Clear refers to white label service where organizations can use their branding to utilize WePay’s payment services for their users.
 As such, any software developer that wants their mobile apps or computer software to use in-app payments can use WePay’s application programming interface (API) and other functionalities to make payments easier for their users.

-While this solution is different from that of Stax’ payment processing tools, Stax offers a similar service called Stax Connect.
+Stax offers a similar service to WePay Clear called Stax Connect.
 As a merchant services provider, Stax Connect facilitates digital payments through online payment gateways, virtual payment terminals, and mobile app integration.
 Stax Connect is a Saas platform integration that partners with web-based companies allowing them to provide payments services to their customer base.

 With Stax Connect, you can leverage your newest integrated payments solution as an additional revenue generation engine.
 We allow platform owners to monetize their payment processing through a custom revenue share.